iCode-Network/iCodePrepwork/README.md

     1. **(Mac)** Open the Terminal app located in `/Applications/Utilities/Terminal.app`
     1. **(Windows)** Open Git Bash from the Start Menu.

-1. Create a new directory for Horizons course material and `cd` into it.
+1. Create a new directory for iCode course material and `cd` into it.

     ```bash
-    mkdir horizons
+    mkdir iCode
-    cd horizons
+    cd iCode
     ```

 1. Run `pwd` to confirm you're in the right directory.